Isaiah Chapter 11 Summary

 8. It is written in Isaiah 11:3 that the Spirit of wisdom, understanding, counsel, might, and knowledge came upon Christ.
 Is it possible for a believer to receive these gifts?
 If so, how does the believer receive them?

-10. Isaiah 11 describes a time of upcoming peace after prophecies of destruction in earlier chapters in Isaiah.
-Why is this prophecy important to the believers of God?
+10. Isaiah 11 describes a time of upcoming peace after prophecies of destruction in earlier chapters of Isaiah.
+Why is this prophecy important to the believers in God?
 Why is it significant to the children of Israel?
 Why is it important to the Gentile believers later?

 Key Words/Phrase